With Strata Logging Service - AI Security Logs

 Traffic Details

-Click on a log to view the detailed traffic logs showing general information about the AI Runtime Security.
+Traffic Details: Click on a log to view traffic logs showing general information about Prisma AIRS AI Runtime: Network intercept.
 The traffic details logs include:

 • The AI model name, AI model CSP region name, AI incident type, AI incident subtype, AI security profile name, and an incident report ID for troubleshooting.